Monday, July 31, 2017

 It was all for their protection, but Jesus did not need any protection.

 Jesus was God in human form, but fully God, with all the purifying power of the love of God surging through His flesh.
 Jesus did not need protection from diseases.
 Jesus was the healer!
-When Jesus touched the leper, there was no risk of His contracting leprosy.
+When Jesus touched the leper, there was no risk that He would contract leprosy.
 When Jesus touched the leper, He eradicated the leprosy.

 This is beautiful.